Scheduled MonumentsEnglandThe socket stone and step of a churchyard cross in St Andrew's churchyard, Eastleach Turville

 What is The socket stone and step of a churchyard cross in St Andrew's churchyard, Eastleach Turville?

-The socket stone and step of a churchyard cross in St Andrew's churchyard, Eastleach Turville is a fragmentary medieval monument consisting of the base elements of a stone cross that originally stood within the churchyard.
+The socket stone and step of a churchyard cross in St Andrew's churchyard, Eastleach Turville is a medieval monument comprising the base remains of a parish cross.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015213.

 Who is responsible for protecting The socket stone and step of a churchyard cross in St Andrew's churchyard, Eastleach Turville?